nicholasadamou/nicholasadamou.com/docs/UNSPLASH_PLUS.md

 # Using Unsplash+ Premium Images

-This guide explains how to use Unsplash+ premium images in your MDX frontmatter, with information about the caching system and advanced functionality.
+This guide explains how to use Unsplash+ premium images in your MDX frontmatter, with information about the comprehensive multi-layer caching and fallback system.

+> **📖 Related Documentation**: For detailed information about the local image download fallback system, see [Image Download Fallback System](./IMAGE_DOWNLOAD_FALLBACK.md).

 ## Setup